republicprotocol/renex-sol/docs/03-atomic-swapping.md

     Bob audits the swap details he received from the AtomicInfo.sol contract by checking against the Ethereum blockchain(by calling `audit(bytes32 _swapID)` on the RenExAtomicSwapper.sol contract).
 Bob does this by checking whether the redeemer address is correct, the number of ether is as expected and he has enough time to redeem the atomic swap.

 **(10) Bob Redeems**
   If the audit is successful,  Bob redeems the atomic swap on Ethereum by calling `redeem(bytes32 _swapID, bytes32 _secret)` on the RenExAtomicSwapper.sol contract.
-In the process exposing the secret he generated during the initiation process and get's the 100 ether.
+In the process exposing the secret, he generated during the initiation process and get's the 100 ether.

 **(11) Alice Audits Secret**
   Alice audits the secret on the Ethereum blockchain by calling `auditSecret(bytes32 _swapID)` on the RenExAtomicSwapper.sol contract.